nlkitai/nlux/pipeline/README.md

 ### Running The Dev Server

-In order to run the dev server, you can following the following steps (that should be run from the root of the repository):
+In order to run the dev server, you can follow the following steps (that should be run from the root of the repository):

 ```bash